mmeshref/batch-inference-poc/README.md

 Batches can now be assigned a priority level (Normal = 1, Medium = 5, High = 10+).
 The system:
 - **UI:** Priority can be set during batch creation via a dropdown selector in the Create Batch form
 - Displays priority badges (Normal/Medium/High) in the batch list and details page with visual color coding
-- Workers dequeue requests ordered by batch priority (highest first), then by creation time
+- **Worker Dequeue Ordering:** Workers dequeue requests ordered by batch priority (highest first), then by creation time (oldest first)
 - Ensures high-priority workloads are processed before lower-priority ones when the queue is deep
+- **Independent of GPU Pool:** Priority only affects processing order, not GPU pool assignment.
+GPU pool is determined by SLA timing (spot workers escalate to dedicated when approaching deadline), not by priority level

+**How it works:**
+- When workers pull requests from the queue, they use SQL: `ORDER BY b."Priority" DESC, r."CreatedAt" ASC`
+- This means a batch with priority 10 created 5 minutes ago will be processed before a batch with priority 1 created 1 hour ago
+- Priority is independent of GPU pool selection - high priority doesn't force dedicated pool, and low priority doesn't prevent escalation to dedicated when SLA requires it

-This allows users to designate critical batches either via the Portal UI or the `metadata.priority` field when creating a batch via API, ensuring they're fast-tracked through the system.
+This allows users to designate critical batches either via the Portal UI or the `metadata.priority` field when creating a batch via API, ensuring they're fast-tracked through the system without affecting cost optimization through spot/dedicated pool selection.

 ##### Pagination